Cunuduh/naiad.nvim/README.md

 # naiad.nvim

-a markdown-first neovim plugin for creative ideation and writing, with inline `[!...]` syntax triggers, ai-assisted reflection and interpretation using various providers like **ollama, openai, anthropic, and gemini**. like a naiad, it helps your writing flow.
+a markdown-first neovim plugin for creative ideation and writing, with inline `[!...]` syntax triggers, ai-assisted reflection and interpretation using providers like **ollama, openai, anthropic, and gemini**. like a naiad, it helps your writing flow.

 **important**: this plugin requires a compatible ai backend service (like `ollama serve` or access to a cloud provider api) to be running or accessible. it communicates via http requests.

+## what it is

+naiad.nvim is not a grammar checker, summarizer, or ghostwriter. you've got grammarly, chatgpt, and other tools for that. it doesn’t overwrite or “fix” your writing—it helps you *listen closer* to what it’s already saying.
+it sharpens themes, interprets symbols, questions your assumptions, and mirrors your intent back at you, but cleaner, deeper.

+## core idea

+write freely. mark moments in your text that invite reflection, questions, or transformation using `[!your command]`.
+naiad detects those triggers, infers what kind of help you’re asking for, and responds using a creative mode (like `interpret`, `socratic`, `style`, etc.) tailored to the prompt.

 ## features

 -   **inline triggers**: use `[!your command]` directly within your text.
--   **intelligent context**: automatically extracts surrounding text.
 -   **smart routing**: infers the best response mode (socratic, contrarian, associate, etc.) using an llm (currently via the configured provider).
--   **templated prompts**: applies tailored prompts for different creative assistance modes.
 -   **flexible display**: shows results as non-intrusive virtual text.
 -   **multi-provider backend**: supports ollama, openai, anthropic, gemini, and openai-compatible apis (like openrouter).
--   **focus on human excellence**: no grammar correction or overwriting, only aids in exploring and deepening ideas, bringing out the best in your writing.
+-   **focus on human excellence**: no grammar correction or slopification, only amplifies what you’ve already written.
 -   **syntax highlighting**: provides highlighting for `[!...]` blocks in `aidoc` filetypes.

 ## core interaction